Malaria: Indoors

-Vector control refers to methods used to decrease malaria by reducing the levels of transmission by mosquitoes.
-For individual protection, the most effective insect repellents are based on DEET or picaridin.
-However, there is insufficient evidence that mosquito repellents can prevent malaria infection.
-Insecticide-treated nets (ITNs) and indoor residual spraying (IRS) are effective, have been commonly used to prevent malaria, and their use has contributed significantly to the decrease in malaria in the 21st century.
+Insecticide-treated nets (ITNs) and indoor residual spraying (IRS) are effective, have been widely used to prevent malaria, and their use has contributed significantly to reducing the prevalence of malaria in the 21st century.
 ITNs and IRS may not be sufficient to eliminate the disease, as these interventions depend on how many people use nets, how many gaps in insecticide there are (low coverage areas), if people are not protected when outside of the home, and an increase in mosquitoes that are resistant to insecticides.
-Modifications to people's houses to prevent mosquito exposure may be an important long term prevention measure.